borischen0203/UoB-project/Group project/README.md

 machine.
 ```

-The rough function that the user should be able to:
+The rough functions that the users should be able to:
 1. Login to the server using a username and password.
 2. Create a new account.
 3. View the list of other users who are currently online.